taikedz/watcher-rss/README.md

 	RSS_DESCRIPTION="Now listing $NEWSTAMP"
 	}

 The RSS\_PAGEURL and RSS\_PAGENAME are set here.
-RSS\_PAGENAME will also be the name of the feed path (for example, http://ducakedhare.co.uk/rss/FOSDEM_Events.xml)
+RSS\_PAGENAME will also be the name of the feed path (for example, http://ducakedhare.co.uk/rss/FOSDEM\_Events.xml).

+RSS\_PAGEID determines the id of the RSS feed.
+It should only have letters and numbers in it, no spaces or other characters.

 TODO
 ===